james-o-dev/auth-example/aws/README.md

 Lambda dependencies are updated here.
 Once updated, be sure to `npm install` and then re-deploy the CDK stack again to update.

 ## Email Lambda
+Used to handle the asynchronously sending emails to recipients.

+Requests to send emails are pushed to an SQS queue, which triggers this Lambda function.

+Retries upon errors; Eventually the 'bad' messages gets transferred to a dead-letter SQS queue once a retry limit has been exceeded.
+These can be manually re-driven at a later time.

 ### Code Location
 Email Lambda function code is located in [`/lambda/nodemailer-lambda`](./lambda/nodemailer-lambda).